Shipwreck: Construction materials

 Exposed wooden components decay quickly.
 Often the only wooden parts of ships that remain after a century are those that were buried in silt or sand soon after the sinking.
 An example of this is Mary Rose.

 Steel and iron, depending on their thickness, may retain the ship's structure for decades.
-As corrosion takes place, sometimes helped by tides and weather, the structure collapses.
-Thick ferrous objects such as cannons, steam boilers or the pressure vessel of a submarine often survive well underwater in spite of corrosion.
+As corrosion takes place, sometimes accelerated by tides and weather, the structure collapses.
+Thicker ferrous objects such as cannons, boilers or the pressure vessel of a submarine generall survive longer underwater in spite of corrosion.

-Propellers, condensers, hinges and port holes were often made from non-ferrous metals such as brass and phosphor bronze, which do not corrode easily.
+Propellers, condensers, hinges and portholes were often made from non-ferrous metals such as brass and bronze, which do not corrode easily.

 Salinity of water

-Freshwater and low saline
+Fresh and low salinity water

 Shipwrecks in some freshwater lakes, such as the Great Lakes of North America, have remained intact with little degradation.
 In some sea areas, most notably in Gulf of Bothnia and Gulf of Finland, salinity is very low, and centuries-old wrecks have been preserved in reasonable condition.
-However, bacteria found in fresh water cause the wood on ships to rot more quickly than in seawater unless it is deprived of oxygen.
+However, bacteria found in fresh water can cause the wood of wrecked ships to rot more quickly than in seawater unless it is deprived of oxygen.
 Two shipwrecks, USS Hamilton and USS Scourge, have been at the bottom of Lake Ontario since they sunk during a violent storm on August 8, 1813, during the War of 1812.
 They are in "remarkably good" condition.